armsp/nano-33-ble-gen/linux_troubleshooting.md

 title: Linux Troubleshooting
 nav_order: 10
 ---
 My experience with Arduino on Ubuntu was excruciatingly painful.
-On Windows everything seems to just work emoji.
+On Windows everything seems to just work :man_shrugging: .
 After some digging up I tried the following and it actually helped a lot.
 Hopefully one of them will work for you -

 1. Turn off all powersaving like `powertop` and `tlp`.